How we toured around Iceland within 2 weeks with a camper van.

 Relaxing, coming to rest, just listening to the birds chirping and enjoying the pure air.
 That was my goal when I started looking for possible holiday destinations.

 Iceland was the perfect choice.
-Hardly no other country is as natural, safe and beautiful as Iceland.
+Hardly any other country is as natural, safe, and beautiful as Iceland.

 Just follow the street

 With more than 1000 impressions we have come back from our trip, many positive, a few negative ones.
 There is nature, mountains, volcanoes, lakes, the sea, beaches, animals, and an incredible number of different landscapes, and then there is one road.
 Literally “ONE”.
 Road 1 leads around the majority of the island.

 However, it is far from being a freeway, as we might imagine as Central Europeans.
 It’s a road built in untouched nature and that’s what it feels like to drive it – just unbelievable.
 In large parts of Iceland every few minutes a dozen horses stand next to the road; sheep are frolicking and birds make it frighteningly fun just to fly past the car.
 But most of the landscape just belongs to Iceland and maybe also the “hidden people”, which can be recognized with a bit of imagination in the stone landscapes.